yukukotani/ts-bench/docs/leaderboard.md

 - Raw result JSONs are not committed to the repository, but saved as GitHub Actions Artifacts.
 - Workflow separation:
   - Benchmark run (uploads result JSON as Artifact)
-  - Update run (fetches Artifact from any run → merges into JSON → updates README & commits only 2 files)
+  - Update run (fetches Artifact from any run → merges into JSON → updates README → opens a PR with only 2 changed files)
 - README acts as a "template" with an initial table, always ensuring display.

 ---